Fairo20/fairo20.github.io/Swordmage/Swordmage_Class.md

 ### Level 2: Aegis Boon
 Each Swordmage specializes in different attributes.
 Gain a boon from the below list.
 You gain another boon at levels 7, 11, and 15.
 - **Aegis of Assault Boons**
-	- **Disruptive Assault** - When you attack as a part of your Aegis reaction, you may choose to attack at disadvantage.
+	- **Disruptive Assault** - When you attack as a part of your Aegis Defender feature, you may choose to attack at disadvantage.
 If you hit, deal damage as normal.
 Reduce the damage taken by an ally by the amount of damage you dealt.
-	- **Escalating Assault** - When you use your Aegis reaction, an ally damaged by the marked enemy may make a weapon attack against the marked enemy.
+	- **Escalating Assault** - When you use your Aegis Defender feature, an ally damaged by the marked enemy may make a weapon attack against the marked enemy.
-	- **Vigorous Assault** - When you use your Aegis reaction, if your attack hits, you may gain temp HP equal to half the damage dealt.
+	- **Vigorous Assault** - When you use your Aegis Defender feature, if your attack hits, you may gain temporary hit points equal to half the damage dealt.
 - **Aegis of Ensnarement Boons**
-	- **Blinding Ensnarement** - When you use your Aegis reaction, that enemy must make a Con save against your spell save DC or be blinded until the end of your next turn.
+	- **Blinding Ensnarement** - When you use your Aegis Defender feature, that enemy must make a Constitution saving throw or be blinded until the end of your next turn.
-	- **Grasping Ensnarement** - When you use your Aegis reaction, that enemy teleported treats all terrain as difficult terrain until the end of your next turn
-	- **Diverting Ensnarement** - When you use your Aegis reaction, you may choose to become the target of the triggering action and receive any damage and effects of the attack instead of your ally.
+	- **Diverting Ensnarement** - When you use your Aegis Defender feature, you may choose to become the target of the triggering action and receive any damage and effects of the attack instead of your ally.
+	- **Grasping Ensnarement** - When you use your Aegis Defender feature, that enemy teleported treats all terrain as difficult terrain until the end of your next turn
 - **Aegis of Shielding Boons**
-	- **Enhanced Shielding** - When you use your Aegis reaction, you may also reduce the damage dealt by your Constitution modifier.
+	- **Enhanced Shielding** - When you use your Aegis Defender feature, you may also reduce the damage dealt by your Constitution modifier.
-	- **Reflective Shielding** - When you use your Aegis reaction, you may deal damage to the marked target equal to half the amount of damage prevented
+	- **Reflective Shielding** - When you use your Aegis Defender feature, you may deal damage to the marked target equal to half the amount of damage prevented
-	- **Siphoning Shielding** - When you use your Aegis reaction, you may gain temp HP equal to half the amount of damage prevented
+	- **Siphoning Shielding** - When you use your Aegis Defender feature, you may gain temporary HP equal to half the amount of damage prevented
 - **General Boons**
+	- **Aegis Parry** - Whenever an enemy marked by you within 60ft attacks you, you may use your reaction to force them to roll at disadvantage.
 	- **Distant Aegis** - Double the range at which you may mark enemies with Swordmage Aegis
+	- **Marked Strike** - If you deal damage to a marked enemy, add your proficiency bonus to the damage.
+	- **Regenerative Aegis** - When an enemy marked by you within 60ft misses with an attack, you may gain proficiency bonus temporary hit points.
 	- **Shared Warding** - Adjacent allies gain a +1 bonus to AC while you are wielding your bonded weapon
-	- **Marked Strike** - If you deal damage to a marked enemy, add your proficiency bonus to the damage.
-	- **Regenerative Aegis** - When an enemy marked by you within 60ft misses with an attack, you may gain proficiency bonus temp HP.
-	- **Aegis Parry** - Whenever an enemy marked by you within 60ft attacks you, you may use your reaction to force them to roll at disadvantage.

-### Level 3: Subclasses
+### Level 3: Arcane Order
 When you reach 3rd level, you are officially inducted into your Arcane Order, as signified by gaining access to your order's signature blade.
 You have been in training before, but now you are a full-fledged Swordmage.
 Your choice grants you features at 3rd level and again at 6th, 10th, 14th, and 18th level.
 Those features include order spells.

 [Order of the Archeomancer](https://fairo20.github.io/Swordmage/Subclasses/Order%20of%20the%20Archeomancer.html)